 Appearing as a smaller version of the North American puma, the Asian Golden Cat has a golden coat and black stripes on its face.
 It generally inhabits the sub-tropical forests of northeast India.
 They are also found in Arunachal Pradesh, Assam, and Sikkim.

 Along with its black stripes, the Asian golden cat also has strikingly white stripes that run along the inner linings of its eyes.
-However, due to these markings, it is famously referred to as a ‘Fire cat’ and often misidentified as a young leopard.
+The markings on it have led to its famous nickname, the ‘fire cat,’ and people often mistake it for a young leopard.

-Camera traps found that the coat of this cat varies in colors like melanistic, cinnamon, grey, and golden.
+Camera traps found that the coat of this cat varies in colours like melanistic, cinnamon, grey, and golden.

 - IUCN status: Near Threatened

-- Where to spot Asian Golden cats – Sightings of the cat are possibly seen in Manas national park, Assam, and Dibang Valley, Arunachal Pradesh.
+- Where to spot Asian Golden Cats: Sightings of the cat are possible in Manas National Park, Assam, and Dibang Valley, Arunachal Pradesh.

 3. Asiatic wildcat

-An Asiatic wildcat eats rodents, fishes, small reptiles, eggs, birds, insects, and more.
+An Asiatic wildcat eats rodents, fish, small reptiles, eggs, birds, insects, and more.
 Their feet are long and furry, which helps them walk on hot and rocky landscapes.

-Desert is the primary habitat of Asiatic wildcats and they follow a burrow system.
-These cats are efficient diggers as they construct burrows and dig out rodents.
+The desert is the primary habitat of Asiatic wildcats, and they follow a burrowing system.
+These cats are efficient diggers, as they construct burrows and dig out rodents.

-The cats can be found in the dry regions of Gujarat, Madhya Pradesh, and some parts of Maharashtra.
-The mating system of Asiatic wildcat varies according to the region.
-Inter breeding also takes place where a female wildcat mates with a domestic male cat.
+The cats inhabit the dry regions of Gujarat, Madhya Pradesh, and certain areas of Maharashtra.
+The mating system of Asiatic wildcats varies according to the region.
+Interbreeding also takes place when a female wildcat mates with a domestic male cat.

 - IUCN status: Least concern

-- Where to see Asiatic wildcats: Sightings of the cats are seen in Thar desert and the desert national park, Rajasthan.
+- Where to see Asiatic wildcats: Sightings of the cats are seen in the Thar desert and the desert national park in Rajasthan.

 4. Jungle Cat

-Jungle cats usually reside in wetlands, swamps, flood plains, within dense coastal vegetation, forests, and shrubs.
+Jungle cats usually reside in wetlands, swamps, and flood plains within dense coastal vegetation, forests, and shrubs.
 Unlike many other wild cats, a jungle cat is not nocturnal.
 They enjoy hunting during the daytime, especially in the mornings and afternoons.